orlawealth/team-superman-newsletter-api/README.md

 - Run docker-compose up
 - Open http://domain:11003 to subscribe to our newsletters (public web page)
 - Open http://domain:11002 to create and send out Newsletters to active subscribers (should be private to company)
-- All News letters a published on the public web page.
+- All News letters are published on the public web page.

 ## Technologies Used
 - NodeJS / Express